 The Foundation Board of Directors convenes every semester in the Societies’ chambers at a meeting attended by directors, current senators, and alumni.
 Three current DiPhi senators serve on the board as ex officio members: the Joint Senate President, Dialectic Society President, and Philanthropic Society President.
 The remaining twelve or so seats are divided among alumni.
-The Foundation also holds alumni events such as the reception for the installation of several DiPhi portraits at the Carolina Inn held in March 2012.
+The Foundation also holds alumni events.
 All Foundation events are listed on our Events Page.

 History and Duties